johnnyy5929/sep11-freedom-project/tool/learning-log.md

 // LL6
 // 12/30/24

-So for LL6 I was working with my partner Katherine where I made a outline and she coded the outline to the best of her ability.
+So for LL6 I was working with my partner Katherine where I made an outline and she coded the outline to the best of her ability.
 So the plan I made is below.

 ![i](tool/Screenshot_30-12-2024_13517_docs.google.com.jpeg)

 As you can see this is the plan I made where it is a prototype of our game.
-It isn't fully done yet but there will be different levels where you an do different things you can go back or keep going.
+It isn't fully done yet but there will be different levels where you can do different things you can go back or keep going.

 The other thing I did was learn how to make npc and be able to talk to them.
-So I wrote a code in my ide since before I was just using the website now.
-I am going to do everything in my ide.
+So I wrote a code on my ide since before I was just using the website now.
+I am going to do everything on my ide.
 So what I did which you can see below is a code that allows you to talk to people and you can press space and it keeps talking.

 `````js